sjl/.plan/README.markdown

   I admit I did twitch a bit when I saw the infix `(('speaker 'health) > 0.5)` notation in their Scheme-like dialog scripting language -- I guess even Naughty Dog isn't perfect, hah.
+* Shaved a yak related to packages in [cl-nrepl][] that I've been meaning to get to for a long time.
+Really I need to rewrite that whole project now that I'm not a complete noob in Common Lisp.
+* Did episode 32 in [Coding Math][].
+I decided to use Common Lisp's multiple return values for everything this time instead of taking/returning vectors everywhere, just to see how it felt.

+  Implementing the core functions felt really nice with multiple values, but when it came to the drawing code things got a bit more awkward.
+Needing to use `multiple-value-(call/bind)` to get things done is kind of a pain in CL because of how verbose things can get.
+I could make some read macros to ease the pain, but it's probably not worth it.

+  I'm trying to come up with a good rule of thumb for when to use multiple values and when not to.
+Multiple value return obviously only gives you one level of "hierarchy" to work with, so e.g. instead of `(values x1 y2 x2 y2)` it's probably better to do `(values point1 point2)`.
+Also if the items are the same "importance" it's probably also better to just return a structure of some kind -- the fact that CL treats the value first differently makes it seem like it's special when really `point1` isn't any more important than `point2`.

+  I think the general rule I'll follow (for now) is to use multiple value returns very sparingly, and only when one of the values is different than the rest and is obviously the "most important" one.